 - Their profile in terms of types of capital they have.

 - Their tolerance of tracking error.
 Advanced portfolios will have greater “tracking error.”
-As I discussed, this makes it tougher to stick with the less conventional strategy, leading to selling low and buying high, reducing the returns that should have been attained.
+This makes it tougher to stick with the less conventional strategy.
+It could lead to selling low and buying high, reducing returns.

 More information on the Lazy Portfolios is available from Market Watch.